keneek/cooling-loads/README.md

 - [ ] Project export/import functionality
 - [ ] Advanced project filtering and search
 - [ ] Project templates and presets
+- [ ] Project history and version tracking
+- [ ] Save and manage PDF reports for each project
+- [ ] Project collaboration and sharing features

 ## 🤝 Contributing